 - Fishbones: canned fish which also include the fish bones are an excellent source of Calcium, usually these bones are fairly small and will cause you no problems ingesting them.

-- Oil: usually canned fish come in some sorts of oil, it is very important what kind of oil it contains.
+- Oil: usually canned fish come in some sort of oil, it is very important what kind of oil it contains.
 If it is 100% olive oil then this is a high-quality product, if it is less than 100% it means that it is mixed with canola oil, my recommendation is to avoid at all cost canned fish which do not have 100% olive oil.

-- Wild Fish: usually wild caught fish are considered much more nutritious than their farmed counterparts, mostly because farmed fish have a limited space to live and their muscles do not develop as much as if they would be in the wild.
+- Wild Fish: usually wild-caught fish are considered much more nutritious than their farmed counterparts, mostly because farmed fish have a limited space to live and their muscles do not develop as much as if they would be in the wild.

 - Fat: Some fish contain more fat than others, such as salmon and sardines.
 Usually, these fish with more fat on them have more Omega 3’s and they are also more nutritious than lean fish.

 - Sauces: There is a lot of canned fish which include some kind of sauce, usually tomato sauce.
 My recommendation is to avoid these as the sauce in them will shorten the lifespan of the canned fish by a lot, generally speaking, the sauce will start to go bad much sooner than the actual fish.

 In addition to being highly nutritious, it is also fairly cheap and as a prepper, you will have no problem hoarding as much as you want.
 Generally canned fish have a shelf life of around 3-5 years, but you can stretch this out even further by keeping them in a cool environment.
 Keep in mind that canned fish once opened can spoil in just a few hours depending on the ambient temperature, so each can once open they should be eaten.